Niolon/qcrbox_cmd_tester/docs/yaml-format.md

 ### 2. External File Parameters

-For files stored in your repository:
+For files stored in in a location relative to your YAML file:

 ```yaml
 - name: parameter_name           # Required: Parameter name